Triton College Catalog » Financial Aid

 The process for applying for financial aid at Triton College requires the following two steps:

 - Complete the Free Application for Federal Student Aid (FAFSA).
 A FAFSA on the Web Worksheet may be obtained from the Triton College Financial Aid Office and completed online at www.fafsa.gov.
 Be sure to include Triton College’s school code 001773 on the application.

 - Have your final/official high school transcript or GED scores sent to the Admission and Records Office at Triton College.

 Once these two items have been reviewed, additional documentation may be requested.

 Students are encouraged to apply as soon after January 1 as possible.
 While the Financial Aid Office will process applications throughout the year, the preferred filing date is Feb.
 15 due to the limited funding of certain grant programs.

 Student financial aid programs involving grants, loans, scholarships, and employment will be available so that no qualified student will be denied an opportunity to receive a college education due to a lack of funds.
 Guidelines are developed and published by the Financial Aid Office.

-No person will, on the basis of race, color, religion, sex, national origin, sexual orientation, disability, veteran status, age, or any other basis which is protected by law, be excluded from participation in, be denied the benefits of, or be subjected to discrimination, under the college’s financial aid programs.
+No person will, on the basis of race, color, religion, sex, national origin, sexual orientation, disability, veteran status, age, or any other basis which is protected by law, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under the college’s financial aid programs.
 The Financial Aid Office is located in Room B-216W of the Student Center, or call (708) 456-0300, Ext.
 3155.